The Benefits Of Mulching Your Garden

 May

-May is when everything gets planted and transplanted outside.
-From the new seedlings I grew over the winter to the packets of organic seeds I recently purchased.
-Each plant has a designated spot that I have mapped out in my gardening planner over the winter.
+May is when everything gets planted and transplanted outside, from the new seedlings I grew over the winter to the packets of organic seeds I recently purchased.
+Each plant has a designated spot that I mapped out in my planner over the winter.

 a young plant in a garden